Preparing for freezing weather:

 If snow or ice is forecasted, some customers may want to place a visible stick or marker by the water meter.

-Preparing inside your home:
+Preparing inside your home or business:

 Open cabinet doors under sinks to give pipes next to outside walls exposure to warm air.